litan/mm/README.md

-# mm
-Code for school activities
+This repo contains code for school activities.